 To parse statements.
 This is useful if the plugin constructs a new statement string from the parse tree.
 The plugin can have the server parse the string to produce a new tree, then return that tree as the representation of the rewritten statement.

-For more information about plugin services, see Section 29.3, “MySQL Services for Components and Plugins”.
+For more information about plugin services, see Section 29.3, “MySQL Services for Plugins”.

 Preparse and postparse query rewrite plugins share these characteristics:

 If a query rewrite plugin is installed, the

 --log-rawoption affects statement logging as follows: